 Simple nasal congestion can be treated with the measures listed below.
 In some cases, nasal congestion can be a symptom of a more serious illness.
 Be alert for the warnings listed below.

-Follow these guidelines when caring for your child at home:
+Follow these guidelines when caring for your baby's or child's nasal congestion at home:

 Use a cool mist vaporizer near your baby’s crib.
 You can also run a hot shower with the doors and windows of the bathroom closed.
 Sit in the bathroom with your baby on your lap for 10 or 15 minutes.